The 2020 Census Questionnaire — What’s On It?

 6. What is Person 1’s sex?
 Mark ONE box.

-Editor’s note: Sixteen states (including California) and D.C. offer a non-binary option on driver’s licenses and state IDs.
+Keep in mind: Sixteen states (including California) and D.C. offer a non-binary option on driver’s licenses and state IDs.
 While there was brief discussion in 2017 to update the gender options on the 2020 Census to include a third option, the proposal was quickly removed from consideration.

-Data about those identifying as male and female is used for planning, and funding gender-specific government programs like Women, Infants and Children (WIC).
+Data about those identifying as male and female is used for planning, and funding for gender-specific government programs like Women, Infants and Children (WIC).
 When combined with employment data, for example, this sex count also helps the government measure employment and income disparities, and enforce and create anti-discrimination laws.

 7. What is Person 1’s age and what is Person 1’s date of birth?
 For babies less than 1 year old, do not write the age in months.
 Write 0 as the age.

 Age data is used to fund government programs for specific age groups, like supportive housing for the elderly, Head Start for children under five and job training or employment assistance for working-age adults.
-This information also helps enforce laws and policies in place to protect vulnerable age groups like, seniors and children, from discrimination and abuse.
+This information also helps enforce laws and policies in place to protect vulnerable age groups, like seniors and children, from discrimination and abuse.

 FACT: The 1790 census only counted the age of white males 16 years and older to assess the country's industrial and military potential.

 → NOTE: Please answer BOTH Question 8 about Hispanic origin and Question 9 about race.
 For this census, Hispanic origins are not races.